View and manage devices

 - Reconnect Devices, a step required after the Agent app distribution status is complete.
 Select multiple rows to perform this action on several connectors at once.

 - Remove a connector from the list.
 This can only be done for a disconnected connector.
 The button only removes the connector from the list of connectors; it does not delete the physical connector installed on a remote machine.
 When a connector that has been removed is restarted, it will be displayed again in the grid.

 Tip: You can select multiple connectors and apply the actions to all of the selected connectors.

-When the distribution status is complete, you need to reconnect the devices with the updated packager.
+When the distribution status is complete, you need to reconnect the devices.
 Do one of the following:

 - Select the relevant connectors in the grid, and click Reconnect devices.

 - From the Lab console, restart the iOS devices associated with that connector.

 You can make a reservation for a specific device, provided that you have access to the workspace.
 Your administrator can set up workspaces and assign you to one or more of them.

 For a new reservation, click to open the Create Reservation window.
 Once you reserve a device, it will be locked for you at that time.

 - You can specify a start and end time for your reservation, an open-ended reservation with no end time, or a reservation until the end of the test.